draculess99/SafeStaff_AI/README.md

     G --> I[Audit Log]
 ```

 This diagram separates the historical/proxy data used to train the XGBoost model from the current demo scenario loaded in the application.
 The loaded scenario represents the current ER operational state, while the Kaggle-derived data and prototype pressure modules provide the forecasting and decision-support logic used to produce the staffing recommendation.
+The operational memory layer compares the current scenario against stored prior ER states and audit history to provide similar-event context; it does not store real patient records or protected health information.

 ---